Travel and outdoors product reviews and trips

 Inheriting a Design Legacy

 Throughout the world, Radisson Blu hotels stand as individual design statements reflecting individual markets.
 Since Arne Jacobson's game-changing Royal Hotel Copenhagen rose as the world's first designer hotel in 1960, Radisson Blu hotels have been recognized for their sense of adventure and innovation.
 Witness the floor-to-ceiling wine tower complete with "wine angels" at the Radisson Blu Zurich; the giant, cylindrical aquarium at the Radisson Blu Berlin; and the Euro-coin architecture of the Radisson Blu Frankfurt.
+For the Radisson Blu Aqua Hotel, Chicago, Hamilton created subtle and overt design references to the city.

 The Lobby